 Dear APS Members, Friends, Researchers, and Visitors,

 In an effort to safeguard the health and safety of members of the APS community, the Society is undertaking strong social distancing measures to help slow the spread of novel coronavirus COVID-19.
-On March 19, Pennsylvania Governor Tom Wolf has ordered all non-life-sustaining businesses to close their physical locations.
-The APS, including offices and the Library, will be closed until further notice.
+APS buildings are currently open to staff and invited guests until further notice.
 We continue to monitor the situation and any further updates will be posted to this page.

 Events and Museum Exhibition

 - The APS Members Meeting scheduled for April 23-25 has been cancelled.
 APS Members will be contacted directly about remote business meeting procedures.

 - All APS events and public programs are suspended until further notice.
 This includes public lectures, museum programming, Lunch at the Library, brown bag seminars, and other group events.